THE MYTH OF THE PIT BULL LAWYER

-If you would like to discuss any family law issues you may have, please contact me here.
+If you would like to confidentially discuss your family law matter, please contact me here.

 Ah, yes, one of our favorite times of the year…summer.
 It epitomizes America, from the 4th of July to Labor Day weekend, and is usually filled with barbeques, swimming, and fireworks.
 But, for those who co-parent as well as family lawyers and courts from sea to shining sea, summer weekends often turn into parenting time confrontations and disputes between many.